 Our next step was therefore to randomly map between time and popularity ranks.
-Regrettably, this resulted in failure, as the generated CDFs were significantly different than those displayed in Fig. 3, because "big modes" fell in wrong places.
+Regrettably, this resulted in failure, as the generated CDFs were inherently different than those displayed in Fig. 3.
+The major guilty party of this failure were (unsurprisingly) the "big modes" that fell in the wrong places.
 The fact of the matter is that when (uniformly) randomly mapping between time and popularity ranks, there is a nonnegligible probability that the 4-5 most popular estimates are assigned to (say) times in the proximity of the maximal value, which means that the majority of the distribution mass is much too long.
 Alternatively, there is also a nonnegligible probability that the opposite will occur, namely, that none of the more popular estimates will be assigned to a time in the proximity of T{max} , contrary to our previous findings.